-The course will be covered through weekly lectures based on the assigned readings from the primary text.
+The course will be covered through the assigned readings from the primary text and other materials provided on Blackboard.
 Covering the course content involves the following major components: text readings; discussions; case analysis; quizzes; exams; and a comparison of Global Health Systems Project.
 The project report will be submitted close to the end of the semester.
-Information is provided on Blackboard.
+More detailed information will be provided.